re-mote-sensing/re-mote/Documentation/Water_Sensor/Specification.md

 | Turbidity Sensor        | https://www.dfrobot.com/product-1394.html                          |
 | Temperature Sensor Kit  | https://www.dfrobot.com/product-1354.html                          |
 | Industrial pH Probe<br><br>EZO™ Carrier Board for pH<br><br>EZO™ pH Circuit     | https://atlas-scientific.com/probes/industrial-ph-probe/<br><br>https://atlas-scientific.com/carrier-boards/electrically-isolated-ezo-carrier-board-gen-2/<br><br>https://atlas-scientific.com/embedded-solutions/ezo-ph-circuit/|

+- It's recommended to use the one or more specified sensors.
+However, if you opt for alternative sensors, be aware that programming skills are necessary for proper integration.

 ### Additional Hardware
 Depending on your network preference, select one of the options provided below.